Bayurzx/Save_Earth_AI/README.md

 # What It Does???
 - It allows any one on earth or beyond 👽 `😉` To feature their discovery!
 And with the help of AI, The app can help detect high priority images, add it to a special collection which the admin can easily utilize.
 - It also creates a community for we, the environmental/nature freaks, NGOs, scientists, researchers, explorers, adventurers of the world who care about nature...  etc...
 To come together and feature, discuss something weird you saw from some where on earth and save it.
 Hence, Save-Earth get it... 😁😊😓😓
+- It allows any one to send image datasets to custom vision for training.
 ---

 # What Do You Do???